Online/remote learning information

 We are communicating to all our stakeholders within the communities that we serve via our usual social media channels and College website.

-We are also contacting local news media organisations to ensure that everyone is as aware as possible of our current plans.
+We are also contacting local news media organisations to ensure that everyone is as aware as possible of our plans.

 Thank you for your understanding and patience during this period of uncertainty.
 Please check the website regularly for further updates and guidance.